Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "So many?"
 Blaczynski sited down his rifle to survey the foe himself.
 "Damn.
 Kinda drives home how big five percent is, huh?"

 "This city has a population of nearly seven million," Faarek told him.
 The Whitecrests were being even terser than usual today, not that Costello could blame them.
-If this had been Costello’s native Toronto…
+If this had been Costello’s native Toronto...

 "So that’s... what, about three hunnerd-something thousand biodrones," Blaczynski finished.